 Prerequisites and other notes: Successful completion of Chorus or teacher recommendation is a prerequisite for honors level chorus classes.
 Honors level chorus classes may be repeated for credit.
 Performance attire as well as additional rehearsals and performances may be an expectation.

-VOCAL ENSEMBLE

-HONORS VOCAL ENSEMBLE

-Course: 656018 (Honors) 1 credit 656028 (Honors) 2 credits
+VOCAL ENSEMBLE Course: 656006 (Academic) HONORS VOCAL ENSEMBLE Course: 656018 (Honors) 656028 (Honors)